oracle/graal/substratevm/ImplementingNativeMethodsInJavaWithSVM.md

 There is a detailed [tutorial on the C interface](src/com.oracle.svm.tutorial/src/com/oracle/svm/tutorial/CInterfaceTutorial.java) of Substrate VM.
-Rather than repeating it here, let's apply some of its principles on a topic related to implementation of native methods: let's make a callback to JVM!
+Rather than repeating it here, let's apply some of its principles to a related topic, the implementation of native methods.
+Let's make a callback to JVM!

 In the classical setup, when C needs to call into JVM, it uses [jni.h](JNI.md) header file.
-The file defines essential JVM structures (like `JNIEnv`) and functions one can invoke to inspect classes, access fields and call methods in the JVM.
-In order to call them from our `NativeImpl` part of our example, we need to define appropriate Java API wrappers of the `jni.h` concepts:
+The file defines essential JVM structures (like `JNIEnv`) as well as functions one can invoke to inspect classes, access fields, and call methods in the JVM.
+In order to call these functions from our `NativeImpl` class in our example, we need to define appropriate Java API wrappers of the `jni.h` concepts:

 ```java
 @CContext(JNIHeaderDirectives.class)